prettier/prettier/website/versioned_docs/version-stable/precommit.md

     - id: prettier
 ```

-Read more at [prettier's repo dedicated to pre-commit](https://github.com/pre-commit/mirrors-prettier) and the [pre-commit](https://pre-commit.com) website.
+Read more at [mirror of prettier package for pre-commit](https://github.com/pre-commit/mirrors-prettier) and the [pre-commit](https://pre-commit.com) website.

 Read more at the [pre-commit](https://pre-commit.com) website.